 Advanced BPMN concepts#

-This section continues from the BPMN basics and introduces more advanced BPMN concepts.
+This section builds on the BPMN basics and introduces additional, more advanced BPMN concepts.

 Alternative start events#